-10. Staff

-- Across school, Class Teachers, qualified Teaching Assistants or Sports Coach may deliver high quality PE lessons. - > Just as we expect all children to change for PE, all staff are expected to wear suitable clothing to deliver PE. - In order to use staff expertise effectively, the PE Co-ordinator carries out an audit of staff skills.
-Staff can then deliver CPD INSET training days to up-skill all staff.

-11. Extra-Curricular Opportunities

-How do extra-curricular opportunities build upon the PE curriculum?

-- To provide children with additional opportunities to participate in physical activity that is additional to their PE entitlement. - To increase enjoyment and participation in PE, we celebrate weekly successes through PE stars of the week, which are presented during our Gold Book Assembly.
-Children can be PE Stars of the Week for showing attitudes linking to the three areas: head, heart or hands.

-12. Active Break & Lunchtimes

-- To encourage physical activity during playtimes and lunchtimes, the Sports Coach provides a range of activities in zoned areas. - The school is developing Mini Leaders (Year 5 & 6 children) to support the organisation of activities during break and lunchtimes.

-13. Competitions & Festivals

-- All children have the opportunity to participate in regular competitive events throughout the year. - > During the summer term, all children are involved in a whole school Sports Day, which takes place on the school playground.
+Children can be PE stars of the week for showing attitudes linking to the three areas: head, heart or hands.
+12. Active Break & Lunchtimes To encourage physical activity during playtimes and lunchtimes, the sports coach provides a range of activities in zoned areas.
+The school is developing Mini Leaders (year 5 & 6 children) to support the organisation of activities during break and lunchtimes Competitions & Festivals All children have the opportunity to participate in regular competitive events throughout the year. • During the summer term, all children are involved in a whole school sports day, which takes place on the school playground.
 Children compete in a variety of activities to win points for their house.
-The winning house is then celebrated and medals are given. - There are regular opportunities to compete in inter-sports competitions during lunchtime sports clubs. - Successes in PE are celebrated at the end of every lesson with two 'PE Stars of the Lesson'.
-They are then celebrated whole school during our Gold Book Assembly on a Friday.
-Children's pictures are then displayed on the PE display board. - > This year, we have started collecting the amount of physical activity that goes on at Firs Primary School, as we are aiming to achieve the Bronze Active Mark Sports Award.

-14. School Club Links

-Children and parents are signposted to local clubs and events.

-15. Facilities, Equipment & Resources

-- All classes have two hours of PE timetabled per week, with one session in one of our two halls, and the other session using our playground facility. - All children in Year 4 participate in swimming lessons.
-Children in Year 6 are given additional swimming sessions during the summer term. - Any information about physical education / activity in our school is shared on our PE notice board / display in the junior hall. - All staff are aware of all the equipment stored in school.
+The winning house is then celebrated and medals are given.
+There is regular opportunities to compete in intra-sports competitions during lunchtime sports clubs. • Successes in PE are celebrated at the end of every lesson with two PE stars of the lesson.
+They are then celebrated whole school during our Gold Book assembly on a Friday.
+Children's pictures are then displayed on the PE display board.
+This year, we have started collecting the amount of physical activity that goes on at Firs Primary School, as we are aiming to achieve the bronze active mark sports award.
+14. School Club Links • Children and parents are signposted to local clubs and events.
+15. Facilities, Equipment & Resources All classes have two hours of PE timetabled per week, with one session in one of our two halls, and the other session using our playground facility. • All children in year 4 participate in swimming lessons.
+Children in year 6 are given additional swimming sessions during summer term. • Any information about physical education/activity in our school is shared on our PE notice board/display in the junior hall. • All staff are aware of all the equipment stored in school.
 They are aware of where to store equipment, and all resources are labelled and organised.

-The PE Co-ordinator regularly checks the maintenance of equipment, and is responsible for ordering new equipment when necessary.

-16. Cross Curricular Links

-- ➤ Through teaching of PE, links are made to support our healthy school. - ➤ Children are consistently encouraged to be active throughout the school day, with opportunities for activities during breakfast club, the use of equipment during playtimes and lunchtime, and lunchtime and after-school sports clubs. - Links with Rammie's Healthy Schools programme.

-17. Primary PE & Sport Premium

-Please find a summary of our Primary PE and Sport Premium Funding on our website.

-18. Leadership & Management
+The PE coordinator regularly checks the maintenance of equipment, and is responsible for ordering new equipment when necessary. - Cross Curricular Links • Through teaching of PE, links are made to support our healthy school.
+Children are consistently encouraged to be active throughout the school day, with opportunities for activities during breakfast club, the use of equipment during playtimes and lunchtime, and lunchtime and afterschool sports clubs.
+Links with Rammie's Healthy Schools programme.
+Primary PE & Sport Premium , Please find a summary of our primary PE and sport premium funding on our website.
+Leadership & Management The role of the PE Co-ordinator/ Subject Leader is to drive the action plan of PE across school.

-- ➤ The role of the PE Co-ordinator/ Subject Leader is to drive the action plan of PE across school. - > The role of the Headteacher is to ensure the safety of all children in school.
-They need to ensure staff are delivering high quality PE lessons and encourage children to be active where possible. - This policy was put together by the PE Co-ordinator, Sports Coach and the Senior Leadership Team.
+- The role of the Head teacher is to ensure the safety of all children in school.
+They need to ensure staff are delivering high quality PE lessons and encourage children to be active where possible. - This policy was put together by the PE co-ordinator, sports coach and the senior leadership team.